andimeier/sudokusolver/README.md

     candidates: 1-9A-H

-Note that at the moment it is not possible for the character '0' to be a regular candidate.
-'0' is internally considered a placeholder for "no value set".
-So, if you try to solve a Sudoku with 0...9 and A...F, you have to map the values to 1...9 and A...G.
+Note that it is also possible for the character '0' to be a regular candidate.
+In this case, it is not possible to use '0' as a placeholder for an empty cell in the matrix of initial values.
+If '0' is no valid candidate, then empty cells can be specified with '0' as well in the Sudoku file.

 Format: \<string\>